ChrisMyrick/HelloCastleWindsor/README.md

 MVP_WithDI illustrates how to leverage DI in a Winforms project that incorporates the MVP pattern.

-OOP_WithDI illustrates how to leverage DI in an object oriented application wherein constructors with parameters require a factory.
+(incomplete) OOP_WithDI illustrates how to leverage DI in an object oriented application wherein constructors with parameters require a factory.